-1. Park the machine on a horizontal surface and not on an incline.

-- 2. Turn off the mowing units.

-- 3. Lower the mowing units to the ground.

-- 4. Apply and lock the parking break

-- 5. Turn off the engine.

-- 6. Remove the ignition key.

-- 7. Wait until the engine and all the moving parts have come to a standstill before leaving the driver's seat.

-- 8. Close the fuel tap if the machine has one.

-- 9. Disconnect the battery's negative cable before carrying out any maintenance work on the machine.
+- 1. Park the machine on a horizontal surface and not on an incline. - 2.
+Turn off the mowing units. - 3.
+Lower the mowing units to the ground. - 4.
+Put the parking brake in the ON position. - 5.
+Turn off the engine. - 6.
+Remove the ignition key. - 7.
+Wait until the engine and all the moving parts have come to a standstill before leaving the driver's seat. - 8.
+Disconnect the battery's negative cable before carrying out any maintenance work on the machine.